Sky Dayton: 1990s: EarthLink

-In June 1999, Dayton's title changed again, this time to non-executive chairman of EarthLink.
+Early 2000s

+In June 1999, Dayton left day-to-day operations at EarthLink and went on to launch four other companies, including eCompanies, Boingo, Jamdat, Helio, and Business.com.

 He formed eCompanies, an incubator and venture capital fund for developing Internet companies, with former Disney Internet chief Jake Winebaum.
 A privately held company, eCompanies successfully launched LowerMyBills.com, which was purchased by Experian in 2005 for $380 million and JAMDAT Mobile, which went public and was then purchased by Electronic Arts in 2005 for $680 million.
-Dayton and eCompanies made headlines by buying the Business.com domain name for $7.5 million, believed to be the highest price ever paid for a domain at the time, during the height of the dot com bubble; they later sold the Business.com search portal to RH Donnelly in 2007 for $345 million.
+Dayton and eCompanies made headlines by buying the Business.com domain name for $7.5 million in 1999, believed to be the highest price ever paid for a domain at the time, during the height of the dot com bubble; they later sold the Business.com search portal to RH Donnelly in 2007 for $345 million.

 In 2001, Dayton started Boingo Wireless to address what he saw as a fragmentation problem inherent in Wi-Fi networks.
 Boingo aggregates Wi-Fi hotspots around the globe into a single network, and has grown into one of the largest Wi-Fi operators.
 Boingo filed for its IPO in January 2011, listing Dayton as owning 15% of the company.
 On May 4, 2011, Boingo Wireless went public selling 5,770,000 shares at $13.50, raising $77.9 million.
 Dayton served as Boingo's chairman until August, 2014.

 In 2005, Dayton became CEO of Helio, a mobile phone joint venture of EarthLink and SK Telecom, formed with $220 million in funding from each company.
 At that time, Dayton resigned as chairman of EarthLink but remained a director.
 In January 2008, he was appointed Chairman of Helio's board of directors for the months leading up to Helio's acquisition by Virgin Mobile USA in June, 2008.

+Recent

-Dayton is a board member of digital education company Age of Learning, which raised $150 million in 2016 at a $1 billion valuation, and $300 million in July 2021, giving the company a $3 billion valuation.
+Dayton is a board member of the digital education company Age of Learning, which raised $150 million in 2016 at a $1 billion valuation, and $300 million in July 2021, giving the company a $3 billion valuation.

-He is an investor in and board member of Diffbot, a semantic web and structured data startup, and Artsy, an online art marketplace, which raised a reported $50 million in July, 2017.
-Dayton said of the art market and company, “only very few people who could afford to buy [art] are doing so.
-Many are held back by high barriers to entry, which Artsy is solving.”
+He is an investor in and board member of Diffbot, a semantic web and structured data startup, and Artsy, an online art marketplace, which raised a reported $50 million in July 2017.